 By now, you are probably wondering how I responded to my particular adoption hater.
 First, I did a web search on the person’s name—and promptly saw that I was not the only adoption writer that this person was hating on.
 The vitriol was spread far and wide on the web.
 That led me to believe that this person would never be swayed, despite my best attempts.
 And that this person had far too much time on their hands!
 It was not worth my energy.

 So, I chose Door #2.
 I ignored them.
 I made better use of my time and energy by ignoring that hater—and got back to living my life.
 I’m a parent and an adoption writer who remains happy and content and confident with our decision to adopt our son.

 It may be that “haters gonna hate”—but that doesn’t mean you have to listen to a word that they say.
-Choice is a wonderful thing, and it’s yours to make!
+The choice is a wonderful thing, and it’s yours to make!
 Be the better person, choose wisely, and move on.
 Choose love over hate—every, single time.
 Because guess what?
 Love always wins.

 *That is not to say that human trafficking is not a “thing”—sadly, it does exist, even in adoption.
 Parents, social workers, agencies, and attorneys can prevent trafficking by educating themselves on all of the warning signs that human trafficking is happening or about to happen.
 For details on this, see these two articles: Prevent Trafficking: Adopt and Child Trafficking and Adoption.